We use cookies on this site to enhance your experience.

 By selecting “Accept” and continuing to use this website, you consent to the use of cookies.

-Note: This is a list of course offerings for 2023/24 and is subject to budgetary approval and changes.
+Note: This list of tentative course offerings for 2025/2026 is subject to budgetary approval and changes.
 Please check back on a regular basis for updates.
+For the most up-to-date information about courses, including classroom locations, check LORIS Browse Classes.

 To make course registration easier, we have provided you with the course registration numbers (CRNs).
 You won’t have to search for each course one-by-one, which will save you a fair bit of time.